ClintWinter/forum-laravel-example/README.md

 also:
 - added separate testing database
 - added redis
-- figured out vscode terminal to use
+- figured out vscode terminal to add Laragon's $PATH for...
-    - laragon's path for php.ini
+        - correct php.ini (php commands)
         - redis-cli
-    - queue workers
 - added mailtrap support

+2020-11-24:
+- added user switcher
+- added user page
+    - **feels like theres a more elegant way to do all of the things below:**
+    - method for getting all reactables on a user
+        - **how to make this a relationship?**
+    - scope for calculating user score and loading them as a column
+    - method for getting a user's score
+- added voting for posts

+- nail down relationships and the ways they can be used and made more robust
+- collections
+- 3rd party integrations
+- image uploads (user avatar)

 ### Features